Skip to navigation Skip to content

 The Payee Disbursement List window shows $200 was sent to the payee on Thursday 12.
 The payee can expect to receive the payment into their nominated bank account 2 business days later that is, by 9.00 am on Monday 16.

-To obtain details of their last or next payment, payees can call the 24 hour Information Service (Info Service) on 131 107.
+Payees can call the 24 hour Information Service (Info Service) on 131 107 to get details of their last or next payment.
 For more information on this service see Automated Child Support Information Service.

 2